Available in Nexus Repository Manager OSS and Nexus Repository Manager

 Once enabled all events logged can be inspected in the Events tab in the Analytics section displayed in Figure 3.15, “List of Events in the Analytics Tab”.

 The list of events shows the Type and the Timestamp of the event as well as the User that triggered it and any Attributes.
 Each row has a + symbol in the first column that allows you to expand the row vertically.
 Each attribute will be expanded into a separate line allowing you to inspect all the information that is potentially submitted to Sonatype.
 The User value is replaced by a salted hash so that no username information is transmitted.
-The Anonymization Salt is automatically randomly generated by Nexus and can optionally be configured in the Analytics: Collection capability manually.
-This administration area can additionally be used to change the random identifier for the Nexus instance.
+The Anonymization Salt is automatically randomly generated by the repository manager and can optionally be configured in the Analytics: Collection capability manually.
+This administration area can additionally be used to change the random identifier for the repository manager instance.

 More information about capabilities can be found in Section 6.6, “Accessing and Configuring Capabilities”.